foondook/blog/_source/_posts/2017-05-02-continuous-deployment-to-azure-using-cake.md

 - Deployment
 ---

-This post is an update of a previous blog post.
-Instead of FAKE, I use CAKE in this version.
+This post is an update of a previous blog post about automatically deploy an Web App to Azure App Service using FAKE.
+But instead of FAKE, I'm non going to use CAKE.

+### Intro

 Deploying a web site continuously to an Azure Web App is pretty easy today.
 Just click "Set up deployment from source control" and select the source code provider you want to use and continue to log-on to your provider and select the right repository.